Historia animalium (Gessner book): Fantastical creatures

-There have been various academic studies relating to Gessner's inclusion of some fantastical-looking creatures in the volumes, such as the sea monk, sea bishop, or ichthyocentaur.
+There have been various academic studies relating to Gessner's inclusion of fantastical creatures in the volumes, such as the sea monk, sea bishop, or ichthyocentaur.

 Gessner was aware of fakery in the curio shops market, where dried rays were manipulated to look like dragons (for example Jenny Hanivers).
 There may have also been fake mermaid-like creatures being imported from China by the Dutch.

 Also, commercial interests may also have motivated publishers or authors such as Gessner to include such creatures to boost sales.
 But Gessner was known for meticulously checking facts, and it has been suggested that publishers may have interpolated material when Gessner was in no condition to gainsay them, since the author was already morbidly ill by the time of these publications.
 In fact there is the example of the Su of Patagonia, posthumously inserted in the 1603 Frankfurt edition.